 We always encourage you to play with your food.
 Create your very own tasty detox drink with your favorite tea and honey to make it more interesting.

 - To spice it up, add a dash of cayenne pepper

 - Add ½ teaspoon of turmeric (for the added anti-inflammatory properties)

 - Try fresh ginger root in this tea

 - Use Coconut water instead of filtered water

-- Try hot tea for the base of this health cocktail.
+- Try organic hot green tea for the base of this health cocktail.

 Apple Cider Vinegar Honey Detox

 - 1 tbsp Waxing Kara Honey Waxing Kara